mzfr/slicer/readme.md

 ## Contribution

 All the features implemented in this are things that I've learned in past few weeks, so if you think that there are various other things which should be checked in an APK then please open an issue for that feature and I'd be happy to implement that :)

+## Acknowledgements and Credits

+The extractor module used to extract URLs and paths is taken from [apkurlgrep](https://github.com/ndelphit) by @ndelphit

 ## Support